January 31, 2022

 It includes an intelligent program editor, an interactions pane, a source-level debugger, and a unit testing tool.

 Greenfoot is an integrated development environment and educational software designed to make learning coding easy and fun.
-It is available for Windows, macOS, Linux, Solaris, and recent JVM.
+It is available for Windows, macOS, Linux, Solaris, and recent JVMs.

 It is developed and maintained at King’s College London with support from Oracle.
-This project was initiated by Michael Kölling, creator of the BlueJ.
-It is a great platform for learners and teachers with visual and interactive tools.
+This project was initiated by Michael Kölling, creator of BlueJ.
+It is an excellent platform for learners and teachers with visual and interactive tools.

 It is free to use and available under the GPL license.
-Greenfoot offers easy access to animated graphics, interaction, and sound that make it easy for beginners to develop 2D apps, graphical apps, and interactive games.
+Greenfoot provides easy access to animated graphics, interaction, and sound, making it straightforward for beginners to develop 2D apps, graphical apps, and interactive games.

-It also illustrates important abstractions and concepts of object-oriented programming with visualizations and guided interactions.
+It also illustrates necessary abstractions and concepts of object-oriented programming with visualizations and guided interactions.

-A large number of IDE and editors are available for Java developers.
-The choice of IDE usually depends on the project type and professional experience.
+A large number of IDEs and editors are available for Java developers.
+The choice of an IDE usually depends on the project type and professional experience.
 The more you know, the more wisely you can choose from a range of IDEs that are available in the market.
-Java beginners may work with IDEs that are built for educational purposes while experienced Java developers choose IDE that have a plethora of modern features that increase productivity and make coding easier.
+Java beginners may work with IDEs that are built for educational purposes.
+At the same time, experienced Java developers choose an IDE that has a plethora of modern features that increase productivity and make coding easier.